LeVar Burton: Directing

 Throughout the 1990s and early 2000s, Burton directed episodes for each of the various Star Trek series then in production.
 He has directed more Star Trek episodes than any other former regular cast member.

-He has also directed episodes of Charmed, JAG, Las Vegas, and Soul Food: The Series, as well as the miniseries Miracle's Boys and the biopic The Tiger Woods Story.
+He has also directed episodes of Charmed, JAG, Las Vegas, Scorpion, and Soul Food: The Series, as well as the miniseries Miracle's Boys and the biopic The Tiger Woods Story.
 He also directed the 1999 Disney Channel Original Movie Smart House starring Katey Sagal, Kevin Kilner and Jessica Steen.
 In August 2020, it was revealed that Burton will sit in the director's chair for Two-Front War from Lou Reda Productions, a multi-perspective docuseries will give "an emotionally raw look at the connection between the fight for civil rights in America and the struggle for equality of Black soldiers in Vietnam".

 His first theatrical film direction was Blizzard (2003), for which he received a "Best of Fest" award from the Chicago International Children's Film Festival, and a Genie Award nomination for his work on the film's theme song, "Center of My Heart".

-Burton is on the board of directors for the Directors Guild of America.
+For the Directors Guild of America, Burton was an alternate board director in 2000, elected to the board of directors in 2005 and re-elected in 2007.

+For his commitment to public service, Burton was awarded the Common Wealth Awards of Distinguished Service in 2023.

+Advocacy

+LeVar Burton has engaged in advocacy work on multiple causes including literacy, book censorship, and AIDS research.
+He has served on the board of directors for the AIDS Research Alliance, a non-profit, medical research organization dedicated to finding a cure for AIDS, since 2012.
+In 2023, he led the American Library Association's Banned Books Week as an honorary chair and organized signature campaign, Artists Against Book Bans.
+He also served as the executive producer for the documentary, The Right to Read, a film focused on promoting literacy as a civil-rights issue.

 Personal life

 LeVar Burton married Stephanie Cozart, a professional make-up artist, on October 3, 1992.
-Burton has two children, son Eian Burton Smith and daughter Michaela "Mica" Jean Burton.
+Burton has two children, including Mica Burton.
 The family lives in Sherman Oaks, California.

 Burton does not identify with any religion, saying: "I walked away from the seminary, I walked away from Catholicism, I walked away from organized religion because I felt that there was more for me to explore in the world, and that I could do that without adhering to one specific belief system or another."

-In 2012, Burton joined the board of directors for the AIDS Research Alliance, a non-profit, medical research organization dedicated to finding a cure for AIDS.

 In 2016, Burton was one of the five inaugural honorees to the Sacramento Walk of Stars.
 In 2019, Councilmember Larry Carr, representing the Meadowview neighborhood, led the renaming of Richfield Park to LeVar Burton Park in his honor.
 The park is in the Meadowview neighborhood, near the house where Burton and his sisters grew up.

+In 2024, while on the show Finding Your Roots, Burton discovered that he has a white, Confederate great-great-grandfather.